-- · Be enrolled as a regular student in an eligible program; - Be a U.S. citizen or eligible non-citizen; - · Have a high school diploma or equivalent; - · Not be enrolled in elementary or secondary school; - · Not be in default on a Title IV loan; - Not owe a refund or repayment on Title IV grants at any institution; - If required, be registered with the Selective Service; - Not have borrowed in excess of annual or aggregate loan limits on a Perkins, Stafford, PLUS, Supplemental Loan for Students (SLS), or Income Contingent Loan (ICL); - Not have federal benefits suspended or terminated as a result of a drug conviction; - Meet financial need and other program-specific eligibility requirements; and - Meet financial aid satisfactory academic progress requirements.
+- Be enrolled as a regular student in an eligible program; - Be a U.S. citizen or eligible non-citizen;

+- · Have a high school diploma or equivalent; - Not be enrolled in elementary or secondary school; - Not be in default on a Title IV loan; - Not owe a refund or repayment on Title IV grants at any institution; - Not have borrowed in excess of annual or aggregate loan limits on a Perkins, Stafford, PLUS, Supplemental Loan for Students (SLS), or Income Contingent Loan (ICL) - Meet financial need and other program-specific eligibility requirements; and - Meet financial aid satisfactory academic progress requirements.